-As this island has gained a famous spot in every ardent tourist’s list of travelling across the world, its tourism has seen a certain surge.
+As this island has gained a famous spot in every ardent tourist’s list of traveling across the world, its tourism has seen a certain surge.
 Discounts mostly flow in during the winter months of November to February.
 Flights usually see a surge up to a rate of $1000 during the peak season.
 Prices soon get slashed during the off-season where air tickets are available at $200.
 The airlines to keep an eye on for slashed prices are Wow Air and Icelandair.

 Best Time To Visit Iceland For Birds:

 Just like the months of February, March, September, and October are perfect for the Northern Lights, late May and June are good for birdlife.
 The lakes and rivers of this island abound in wildfowl and sea cliffs.
 December too offers some spectacular views of these nesting birds although days are short and the snowy landscape gets filled with beautiful pinkish-blue light.

 Best Time To Visit Iceland For Photography:

 There is an abundance of photography subjects on this beautiful island.
 To get a shot of the Northern Lights, September to March is the best months.
 For capturing the shots of hot springs, visit this place during September.

 Best Time To Visit Iceland For A Grand Getaway:

 It is true that all beautiful landscapes are possible to be seen in Iceland if one plans a weekend getaway.
 Staying here for a longer time will of course give you an extra benefit of experiencing its culture.
 The summer months and early winters too offer superb hiking experiences, trips to extreme peninsulas and remote islands.
 One can arrange this trip on a small ship cruise with up to 34 passengers.